MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-audio-class-extensions-overview.md

 The ACX framework exposes audio concepts as WDF objects that driver can interact with (stream, format, etc.).
 This allows for a consistent programming experience and enables a larger community of audio driver developers.

+>[!NOTE]
+> The ACX headers and libraries are not included in the  WDK 10.0.22621.2428 (released October 24, 2023), but are available in previous versions, as well as the latest (25000 series builds) Insider Preview of the WDK.
+For more information about preview versions of the WDK, see [Installing preview versions of the Windows Driver Kit (WDK)](../installing-preview-versions-wdk.md).

 ### ACX goals

 The audio class extensions (ACX) have the following goals.